tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/运维指南/监控指南/基于 Prometheus 搭建 GooseFS 监控体系_intl_en.md

 GooseFS allows you to output metrics to different monitoring systems, including Prometheus.
-Prometheus is an open-source monitoring framework that Tencent Cloud Monitor has integrated with.
+Prometheus is an open-source monitoring framework that Tencent Cloud Observability Platform has integrated with.
 This document introduces GooseFS metrics and how to report them to the self-built/in-cloud Prometheus.

 ## Preparations